Probing quantum entanglement with Generalized Parton Distributions at the Electron-Ion Collider: Numerical results

 \subsection{Bell nonlocality}

 Next, we delineate the regions where the $q\bar{q}$ pair exhibits Bell nonlocality.
 In Fig.~\ref{chsh} (left), we plot $\mu_1+\mu_2-1$ (see (\ref{eigen})) for $b\bar{b}$ pairs in the same UPC kinematics as in Fig.~\ref{1} (right).
 We see a large white region where $\mu_1+\mu_2-1<0$, meaning that the Bell-CHSH inequality is not violated there.
 This is in contrast to the finding in \cite{Fucilla:2025kit} that, in the Regge limit, the pair exhibits Bell nonlocality in the entire kinematical region of $(z,k_\perp)$.
 It is also in contrast to Fig.~\ref{1} (right) which shows that the pair remains entangled even away from the Regge limit.
 These observations are consistent with the fact that, in general, Bell nonlocality is a sufficient but not necessary condition for entanglement.
+Since the violation of the Bell-CHSH inequality requires stronger quantum correlations than entanglement, it can be seen in a narrower region of phase space.

-In the middle and right panels of Fig.~\ref{chsh}, we plot the same quantity for the $s\bar{s}$ and $b\bar{b}$ pairs in DIS ($W=30$ GeV, $Q=10$ GeV) to be directly compared to the middle and right panels in Fig.~\ref{2}.
+In the middle and right panels of Fig.~\ref{chsh}, we plot the same quantity for the $s\bar{s}$ and $b\bar{b}$ pairs in electroproduction ($W=30$ GeV, $Q=10$ GeV) to be directly compared to the middle and right panels in Fig.~\ref{2}.
 Again we find regions where Bell nonlocality is lost, even though the pairs are still entangled.